-Students are required and assigned to complete one 'chapter' quiz each week that will be administered through our online Canvas course that is linked to this online ARH 2000 - Humanities Art course, section, and the assigned open-source text.
-This weekly assignment will cover lectures, readings, videos, discussion(s) and the cumulative online quiz for the individually assigned 'chapter', which is due at the culmination of each week (Sunday, 11:59pm).
-The Canvas Modules are not subject to change and student must maintain the overall scheduled pace of the course and late work will receive an overall deduction in the potential grade.
-Any proposed deadline extension must be approved by the instructor prior the assignments due date.
-All Quizzes will be administered via the secure, online Proctorio platform.
+Students are required and assigned to complete one 'chapter' quiz each week that will be administered through our online Canvas course that is linked to this in-person ARH 2000 - Humanities Art course, section, and the assigned open-source text.
+This weekly assignment will cover lectures, readings, videos, discussion(s) and the cumulative online quiz for the individually assigned 'chapter', which is due at the culmination of each meeting session / week, unless otherwise designated by the instructor.
+The Canvas Modules are not subject to change and student must maintain the overall scheduled pace of the course.
+Late work will receive an overall deduction in the potential grade at the discretion of the instructor.
+Any proposed deadline extension must be approved by the instructor prior to the assignment due date.